Rape by gender: Rape of females

 In a 2000 research article from the Home Office, in England and Wales, around 1 in 20 women (5%) said that they had been raped at some point in their life from the age of 16 beyond.

-In 2011, the US Centers for Disease Control and Prevention (CDC) found that "nearly 20% of all women" in the United States suffered attempted rape or rape sometime in their life.
+In 2011, the US Centers for Disease Control and Prevention (CDC) found that "nearly 20% of all women" in the United States suffered attempted rape or rape sometime in their lives.
 More than a third of the victims were raped before the age of 18.

-According to a 2013 report by the CDC, 28% of victimized heterosexual women and a full 48% of bisexual women experienced their first rape between the ages of 11 and 17.
+According to a 2013 report by the CDC, 28% of victimized heterosexual women and 48% of victimized bisexual women experienced their first rape between the ages of 11 and 17.

 Rape of females by males

 Many rapes by males against females are unreported because of "fear of reprisal from the assailant" and because of "shame ... and deep-seated cultural notions that the woman is somehow to blame".

-Pregnancy may result from rape, the rate varies between settings and depends particularly on the extent to which non-barrier contraceptives are being used.
+Pregnancy may result from rape; the rate varies between settings and depends particularly on the extent to which non-barrier contraceptives are being used.
 A study of adolescents in Ethiopia found that among those who reported being raped, 17% became pregnant after the rape, a figure which is similar to the 15–18% reported by rape crisis centres in Mexico.
 A longitudinal study in the United States of over 4000 women followed for three years found that the national rape related pregnancy rate was 5.0% per rape among victims aged 12–45 years, producing over 32,000 pregnancies nationally among women from rape each year.
 Experience of coerced sex at an early age reduces a woman's ability to see her sexuality as something over which she has control.

 The rape of women by men has been documented as a weapon of terror in warfare (see Wartime sexual violence).